mohamuhsin/ravenous/README.md

 3. Setting the State of Ravenous Components.
 4. Interacting with the Yelp API.

-# Creating.

-Here’s a quick overview of how Ravenous should function:
+# Here’s a quick overview of how Ravenous should function:

 As a user, you should be able to search for restaurants.
 As a user, you should be able to view a list of restaurants returned by the Yelp API.